 If you love space scenes you’ll love this extension.
-Start your browsing with a wonderful randomly selected wallpaper of space, galaxy, milky way, star clusters and more in each new tab.Get it on Chrome Web Store
+Install our Galaxy & Space New Tab Theme and start your browsing with a wonderful randomly selected wallpaper of space, galaxy, milky way, star clusters and more in each new tab.Get it on Chrome Web Store

 First lets make something clear – the world is going to end one day, there’s no doubt about it.
 When?
 Nobody knows.
 It could happen billions of years from now, or it could happen tomorrow… Here are five cosmic events that could wipe us out at any moment: